-Episode is a mobile animated interactive storytelling network and marketplace created by Pocket Gems, a leading mobile entertainment and games company.
-Episode empowers storytellers to create mobile-first stories, aiming to define storytelling for the 2+ billion people on mobile with stories that are part TV, novel, movie, and mobile game.
-Since launching in 2014, readers have read over 2 billion episodes and over 4 million storytellers have signed up to create their own stories, including award-winning screenwriters and published novelists.
-Episode also partners with major studios and industry stars to create stories such as Mean Girls: Senior Year and Demi Lovato: Path to Fame.
+Episode is a mobile storytelling network and platform created by Pocket Gems.
+Episode aims to define storytelling for the 2+ billion people on mobile with animated, interactive stories that are part TV, novel, movie, and mobile game.
+Since launching in 2014, users have viewed over 3 billion episodes (equivalent of ~57,000 years) across 60,000+ stories.
+Over 6 million storytellers have signed up to create their own stories, including award-winning screenwriters and published novelists.
+Episode also partners with major studios and industry stars to create stories such as Mean Girls: Senior Year, Demi Lovato: Path to Fame, and Pretty Little Liars.

 WHAT IS EPISODE?

 - Episode Interactive is an app that empowers people to create and animate their own stories for mobile devices—pioneering a new medium for storytelling.

 - Episode was a top downloaded and grossing app in both iOS and Android during the 2015 holiday season, and continues to top the charts.

 - A simple proprietary coding language allows people to layout and animate characters, move the camera in 2D space, select backgrounds, and direct scenes.

 - We’ve been featured in Entertainment Weekly (http://bit.ly/1OvbJTe), and Wired (http://wrd.cm/1uGhzCS), just to name a few.

 - Passionate about visual storytelling, especially with new technology and mediums.

 - Have a deep understanding of narrative structure and how it can be communicated visually.